Berliner (doughnut): International variations

 In Portugal, Berliners are slightly bigger than their German counterparts.
 They are known as bolas de Berlim (lit.
-Berlin ball) or malasada, and the filling is frequently an egg-yolk-based yellow cream called creme pasteleiro (lit. confectioner's cream).
+Berlin ball), and the filling is frequently an egg-yolk-based yellow cream called creme pasteleiro (lit. confectioner's cream).
 The filling is inserted after a half-length cut and is always visible.
 Regular sugar is used to sprinkle it.
 They can be found in almost every pastry shop in the country.
 It's a typical beach food, provided by street vendors.

 Such versions are also found in Latin American countries with German descended populations, such as in Mexico (berlinesas), Chile (Berlín), Paraguay (bollo), Venezuela (bomba), Uruguay and Argentina (bola de fraile or suspiro de monja or berlinesa), where it is filled not only with custard (called "crema pastelera"), but also with jam (especially red ones), dulce de leche, or manjar blanco.

 In Brazil, they are known as sonho (dream) and are also widely consumed in the country.
 Their commercialization began in the 1920s in bakeries in São Paulo, with the use of leftover bread dough.
 They are presented filled, usually with pastry cream, chocolate, or dulce de leche.

 In Finland, berliininmunkki (Berlin doughnut) is a commonly consumed pastry, although unlike a traditional Berliner, this variant has pink caramel colored frosting on top as opposed to regular or powdered sugar.

 In Tromsø, Norway, Berliners are eaten to celebrate the return of the sun at the end of the polar night on January 21.
 They are called a solbolle (lit. sun bun), and around 60,000 Berliners, roughly one per capita, are consumed in Tromsø on this day.
 In recent years, bakeries have also made a special type of Berliner called a mørketidsbolle (lit. polar night bun), with a yellow custard filing and a dark chocolate covering (to symbolize darkness covering the sun).
 This Berliner is eaten in the build up to and during the polar night period, from the end of the September until the start of Christmas.

 In Italy they are known as Krapfen and are usually filled with custard.
-They are more common in northern Italy, probably due to the proximity with Germany.
+They are more common in northern Italy, as it was historically part of the Austrian Empire which helped spreading the recipe.
+Krapfen are commonly associated with the region of Trentino-South Tyrol where the German-speaking population still shares lots of culinary traditions with Tyrol and Austria in general.

-Portuguese style Malasadas are also very popular in Hawaii.
+Portuguese-style Malasadas are also very popular in Hawaii.
 In 1878, Portuguese laborers from Madeira and the Azores went to Hawaii to work in the plantations.
 These immigrants brought their traditional foods with them, including a fried dough pastry called "malasada."
 Today, there are numerous bakeries in the Hawaiian islands specializing in malasadas.

 Mardi Gras ("Fat Tuesday"), the day before Lent, is Malasada Day in Hawaii.
 Being predominantly Catholic, Portuguese immigrants would need to use up all their butter and sugar prior to Lent.
 They did so by making large batches of malasadas, which they would subsequently share with friends from all the other ethnic groups in the plantation camps.